AlseneChien/Altek-AIBox-For-Azure-IoT/AI_Model_to_AIBox_via_Azure_cloud.md

 Here is a [list](https://azure.github.io/Vision-AI-DevKit-Pages/docs/frameworks/) to show neural networks and runtimes, run at device DSP (SNPE)

 ## 1.3 Vision AI Model layout
 Vision AI models, which run on AIBox, consists of three files.
-These 3 files need be pushed into device (/data/misc/camera) before AI running
+Need prepare these 3 files and push into device (/data/misc/camera) before AI running

 - .DLC file - [containing the model](#Introduction)
 - .TXT file - [containing a list of the objects recognized by the model](./VAM/labels.txt)
 - .json file - [containing the VAM engine configuration](./VAM/va-snpe-engine-library_config.json)

-Some key attributes of .json file breakdowb as below
+Some key attributes of .json file breakdowb as below.
+User have to customize attributes, depending on AI models' need.
 - "Engine", 0: Mnet / 1: Mnet_SSD / 2: Squeezenet
 - “NetworkIO”, 0: UserBufer / 1: ITensor
 - “ScaleWidth” / “ScaleHeight”, ScaleWidth / ScaleHeight